Entity Relations

 The ERP Toolkit uses an all-or-nothing strategy:

-- This ensures data consistency
+- This ensures data integrity and proper ordering of entity creation

 Resolution Flowโ